OpeyemiAkinwumi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates an empty file named hello
 5-execute gives execution permission to the owner of the file 6-multiple_permissions gives execution permission to the owner and group owners of the file 8-James_Bond given access to only others
+9-John_Doe -rwxr-x-wx